ZMonfared/DSAIlab/_posts/2025-08-31-zixiang-ms-graduation.md

 <br>
 <br>

-We are pleased to announce that **Mr. Zixiang Zhao** is successfully defended his masters' thesis from our group in University of Heidelberg under supervision of **Dr. Zahra Monfared**.
+We are pleased to announce that **Mr. Zixiang Zhao** is successfully defended his masters' thesis from our group in University of Heidelberg.